nilanjanchatterjee/nilanjanchatterjee.github.io/_teaching/workshop-teaching.md

 The Wildlife Society Meeting, 2023
 ======
-User-Friendly tools for conservation: Automated no-code analyses of animal tracking data using Moveapps- Workshop at TWS meeting 2023, USA
+User-Friendly tools for conservation: Automated no-code analyses of animal tracking data using MoveApps- Workshop at TWS meeting 2023, USA

 Association for Tropical Biology Conference, 2023
 ======